8 largest islands in the world

 Almost 80% of this self-guided island is covered with ice.
 The size of the ice-free area is nearly the same as that of Sweden, but only a small part of it is suitable for cultivation.
 The Greenland population is approximately 60,000.
 Approximately 15,000 people live in the capital Nuuk.

-In the Middle Ages, little was known about the geography of Greenland.
+In the Middle Ages, little was known about the geography of the largest island in the world Greenland.
 It was not even considered an independent island.
 It was shown as a peninsula in the northwestern part of Europe on the map.
 With the development of whale hunting, the island's coastal waters have again come to the fore.
 There have been many reports of Basque, Irish, and other European whale hunters coming to the shores of Greenland in the 15th and 16th centuries.
 In 1473, the Danish admirals D. Pining and H. Pothorst approached the east coast of Greenland and laid out a discovery board on the bank, at the foot of the high mountain.

 In 1953 Greenland was already considered an integral part of Denmark.
 Since 1979, by the decision of the Danish parliament, it gained the status of self-government.

 2. New Guinea, Indonesia, and Papua New Guinea - 785,753 km2

 New Guinea Island, following the defeat of the German Empire in World War I, was awarded to Australia as a League of Nations mandate.
 It is located in the north of Australia, west of the Pacific Ocean.
 It is in second place on the list of the largest islands in the world.

 Nicholas Miklouho-Maclay, a Russian biologist and sailor who made significant contributions to geography, history, and science, researched the natural resources of New Guinea, the local culture and the local people.
 It is due to this man that the world learned the existence of wild jungles and original tribes.